geocomPP/sdvwR/Section1_Introduction.md

 There is a drive towards transparency in data and methods datasets in academic publishing.
-R encourages truly transparent and reproducible research by enabling anyone with an R installation reproduce results described in previous paper.
+R encourages truly transparent and reproducible research by enabling anyone with an R installation reproduce results described in a previous paper.
 This process is eased by the RStudio integrated development environment (IDE) that allows 'live' R code and results to be embedded in documents.
 In fact, this tutorial was written in RStudio and can be recompiled on